Defence Intelligence: Defence Intelligence Staff

 The National Centre for Geospatial Intelligence (NCGI) was based at RAF Wyton in Cambridgeshire (since moving from RAF Brampton in 2013) and provides specialist imagery intelligence to the armed forces and other UK government customers.
 They deliver this through the exploitation of satellite imaging systems, as well as airborne and ground-based collection systems.
 NCGI uses these sources, together with advanced technologies, to provide regional intelligence assessments and support to strategic intelligence projections.
+In 2014, the NGCI became the Defence Intelligence Fusion Centre.

 The Defence HUMINT Organisation (DHO) is a Tri-Service organisation that provides specialist support to military operations.
 The DHO manages strategic aspects of defence human intelligence and is under the command of a Colonel.
 It draws staff from across the three services.

 The Joint Services Signals Organisation (JSSO) collects signals intelligence.
 The JSSO is based at RAF Digby in Lincolnshire under the command of a Group Captain with some 1,600 staff drawn from all three services.
 One of its components is JSSO (Cyprus) which runs electronic intelligence gathering activities at Ayios Nikolaos Station in Cyprus.

 In 2013, JFIG HQ moved from Feltham in Middlesex to RAF Wyton.